-Book Jaipur to Ajmer Taxi for One Way Drop at very affordable rates.
+Book a one way or round trip cab from Jaipur to Ajmer at the best prices for a quality service.
 For Jaipur to Ajmer trip, Cabs available from all parts of Jaipur, City Palace, Hawa Mahal, Shri Govindji Temple, Chokhi Dhani, Bani Park, Shastri Nagar, Jhotwara, Bapu Nagar, Jawahar Nagar, literally anywhere.

 Worried about your extra luggage?
 Just inform us and we will arrange for a cab with a carrier for your luggage.

 Now book a confirmed One-way cab from Jaipur to Ajmer online in four easy steps.

 About Jaipur : Founded in AD 1727 by Sawai Jaisingh II, Jaipur the capital of Rajasthan is popularly known as the Pink City with broad avenues and spacious gardens.
 The capital of Rajasthan, Jaipur is steeped in history and culture.
 Here the past comes alive in magnificent forts and palaces, blushed pink, where once lived the maharajas.
 The bustling bazaars of Jaipur, famous for Rajasthani jewellery, fabric and shoes, possess a timeless quality and are surely a treasure-trove for the shoppers.
 This fascinating city with its romantic charm takes you to an epoch of royalty and tradition.